 Review your finances

 Selling your home requires some financial commitment.
-Your home sale price should be enough to pay off your remaining mortgage and cover these additional expenses:
+Ideally, your home sale price should be enough to pay off your remaining mortgage and cover these additional expenses:

 - Repairs and renovations: These costs depend on your home’s condition.
-For instance, painting a room a neutral color can cost as little as $200 while replacing an old HVAC system sets you back $4,820 – $9,350.
+For instance, painting a room a neutral color can cost as little as $200, while replacing an old HVAC system sets you back $4,820 to $9,350.

-- Closing costs: For sellers, closing costs range between 6-10% of the home sale price, including real estate commission fees.
+- Closing costs: For sellers, closing costs range between 6% to 10% of the home sale price, including real estate commission fees.

 - Moving expenses: On average, moving costs $1,250 for a local move to $4,890 for a long-distance move, according to Moving.com.

 Before you contact a Realtor®, start decluttering as soon as possible, especially if you’re downsizing.
 Decluttering ranked as the top home improvement recommendation in a 2021 NAR® survey, with 93% of agents advising sellers to clear away excess belongings.